 Escalation → Management, for major incidents

-Response Time SLAs
+Response time SLAs

 | Severity | Acknowledge | Start Work |